Custom Fields

 Details

-• Name - The name for the custom field
+• Name - The name for the custom field.
+Each Custom Field must have a unique name.

 • Active - If you don't want to display or capture data for this field any more, clear the Active checkbox.
 The data will not be deleted, just hidden.